 She laughs at the thought of the word safely.
 “That was what I thought back then.
 But I’m glad that I’m still here today.”
 Don did what most other kids did with the steel pellets, she used them as projectiles for her slingshot.
 “They are such fancy bullets.
 Perfect for bird hunting or shooing away buffaloes when they get into your rice paddy.”

 (Left) Slingshot with a “steel pellet” like Don used as a child.
 (Right) Wooden gun with a hammer, firing pin, barrel, and muzzle made from spare bomb parts.

 Somsanouk’s parents moved to the sleepy riverside town of Thakhek from the bustling capital Vientiane when he was six years old.
-The family settled in Ban Goot (The Village of the Disabled), named in honor of the soldiers and peasant victims injured during the war and due to UXO explosions.
+The family settled in Ban Goot (The Village of the Disabled), named in honour of the soldiers and peasant victims injured during the war and due to UXO explosions.
 The war left many without limbs, while the UXOs left others blind.
 It was a village of half-broken bodies where it was not uncommon to see residents with missing legs walking around on handmade, scrap metal prosthetics or children collecting water from the well with buckets made from bombshells.

 “As a kid, I made a toy gun out of an old missile I found near our house.
 I used to play war games with it in the temple yard,” remembers Somsanouk.
 “While we were all running around, hiding from a friend, I noticed some old bombs rusting away behind the temple grounds.
 I honestly didn’t feel any fear because it was normal to see them.
 I knew if I didn’t kick it or light a fire near it, I’d be fine.”
 He shakes his head at the memory.
 “At the time, I was only afraid that my friend would find me.”